Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Where to sleep in Tossa de Mar

 As we wanted to be close to a cove to watch the sunrise over the sea, we spent the night at Camping Pola, just next to Cala Pola.
-The camping has 2 bars, 2 restaurants, a supermarket, and a swimming pool.
+The campsite has 2 bars, 2 restaurants, a supermarket, and a swimming pool.
 We brought our tent and rented the pitch, but you can also get a bungalow or a cool glamping tent.

 If you’re looking for excellent value for money, the family-run Tarull is a wonderful option.